luised94/lab_utils/README.md

 REFACTOR: for code that needs refactoring
 TEST: for testing purposes

 ## TROUBLESHOOTING
 Each documentation section has a troubleshooting section that lets the user know about common errors that could be encountered, such as the scripts depending on the name of the files.

+## TROUBLESHOOTING
+Each documentation section has a troubleshooting section that lets the user know about common errors that could be encountered, such as the scripts depending on the name of the files.